Jobs Assam: NITI Aayog Job Notification 2022

 Post Name Educational Qualification

-Project Officer-I As per BEL official notification candidate should have completed MBA/ MSW/ Post Graduation Degree/ Diploma in HRM/ Industrial Relations/ Personnel Management from any of the recognized board or University.
+Senior Consultant As per NITI Aayog official notification candidate should have completed LLB, CA/ ICWA, MBBS, BE/ B.Tech, Masters Degree, Post Graduation Diploma in Management from any of the recognized board or University.